HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

          <pose relative_to='world'>0 0 0 0 0 0</pose>
 ~~~

 Save it under robot_move.sdf on your pc.
+The end result should look something like this [robot_move.sdf](./robot_move.sdf).

 We get back into the container<sup>1</sup>:
 ~~~